austinosborn/tekmetric-interview/README.md

    3. Cart

    You can navigate between these and interact with the API as you wish.
 There are various examples spread throughout to demonstrate handling of sad path outcomes (non 200 responses).

+   Swagger reference can also be found here: http://localhost:8080/swagger-ui/index.html

 ### Login